 I KNEW IT WAS THE ONLY WAY TO RISE UP!

 For many people, this digital lottery may be the only way to see Hamilton.
-The show’s average ticket price on Broadway is now $290, and premium seats cost $849—but even those tickets are almost all sold out, and on the resale market the prices are far higher.
+The show’s average ticket price on Broadway hovers just under $300, and premium seats cost $849—but even those tickets are almost all sold out, and on the resale market the prices can be far higher.

 BUT YOU DON’T GET A WIN UNLESS YOU PLAY IN THE GAME